mxagar/design_patterns_notes/DesignPatterns_01_SOLID.md

         pass

 # Persisting of objects should be handled by a spacific class
-# which takes care of all faminily of journal classes.
+# which takes care of all family of journal classes.
 # That way, the saving processes are all localized
 # in the same spot -> easier to maintain!
 class PersistenceManager: